 - Promoting items that you can genuinely speak to and recommend creates a stronger connection with your audience, builds a lasting element of trust, and is likely to improve your sales conversion

-- Many retailers are experiencing high demand and low stock for essential items during this time and have requested for influencers to please refrain from posting essential goods such as toilet paper, hand sanitizer, disinfectant sprays and wipes, gloves, etc.
+- Many retailers are experiencing high demand and low stock for essential items during this time and have requested for creators to please refrain from posting essential goods such as toilet paper, hand sanitizer, disinfectant sprays and wipes, gloves, etc.

 Examples of Original Content:

 - Here are a few examples of what we consider to be original content: